newrelic/newrelic-prometheus-exporters-packages/tools/README.md

 The tool is not fully parametrised yet, therefore if you need to change any parameter you can check directly the main.go.

-Run it with `go run ./...` from the `docs-specs-generator` folder itself.
+Run it with ` go run ./cmd/docs-specs-generator/main.go --prom_metrics_path=etcd.prom`.
 The output is placed in the output folder.

 ### What is not automatized